 3. Knowledge of the Person

-The section adopts a view wherein there is scope even the knowledge of the person about the consequences of his act can cause death of any other person or cause bodily injuries which are likely to cause death, to constitute intention.
+The section adopts a view wherein there is scope even the knowledge of the person about the consequences of his act can cause the death of any other person or cause bodily injuries which are likely to cause death, to constitute intention.

-This mental element, may not be premeditated or pre-determined but may be derived from the awareness of the accused with respect to consequences of his acts or omissions.
+This mental element, may not be premeditated or pre-determined but may be derived from the awareness of the accused with respect to the consequences of his acts or omissions.
 This is well explained in the case of Basdev v.
 State of Pepsu, where the court distinguished intention and knowledge –

 “Knowledge is an awareness of the consequences of the act.
 In many cases, intention and knowledge merge into each other and mean the same thing more or less and intention can be presumed from knowledge.
 The demarcating line between knowledge and intention is no doubt thin, but it is not difficult to perceive that they connote different things.”